-Plantar fasciitis is the most common cause of heel pain, affecting about 2 million Americans each year.
+Plantar fascitis is the most common cause of heel pain, affecting about 2 million Americans each year.
 The plantar fascia is a long, thin ligament that runs along the bottom of your foot and attaches to your heel.

-Most of the time, plantar fasciitis develops without a specific incident or injury.
+Most of the time, plantar fascitis develops without a specific incident or injury.
 Repetitive movements, such as running, may cause small tears in the fibers of your plantar fascia.
 This leads to inflammation, heel pain, and stiffness.

-Without treatment, plantar fasciitis may become a long-term condition that affects your body’s alignment.
+Without treatment, plantar fascitis may become a long-term condition that affects your body’s alignment.
 You should call Silicon Beach Orthopedic Foot & Ankle Specialists for prompt treatment any time you experience foot pain that doesn’t go away on its own.

-In addition to running, high-impact activities like gymnastics and aerobic dance may contribute to plantar fasciitis.
+In addition to running, high-impact activities like gymnastics and aerobic dance may contribute to plantar fascitis.
 Having a job that requires standing on hard surfaces for most of the day, such as teaching, may also increase your risk.